thomasplantin/FireWorks2020/README.md

 - LEDs (to show when the system is armed and if fuses are correctly connected to the ouputs)
 - NRF24L01 (to communicate with the detonator)

-The code for the Terminal Box can be found at "/CODE/FINAL_BOX/FINAL_BOX.ino".
+The code for the Terminal Box can be found in this repository at "/CODE/FINAL_BOX/FINAL_BOX.ino".